Life and Death Are Wearing Me Out

 Life and Death Are Wearing Me Out (生死疲劳 (生死疲勞, shēngsǐ píláo)) is a 2006 novel by Chinese writer Mo Yan, who won the Nobel Prize for Literature in 2012.
 The book is a historical fiction exploring China's development during the latter half of the 20th century through the eyes of a noble and generous landowner who is killed and reincarnated as various farm animals in rural China.
 It has drawn praise from critics, and was the recipient of the inaugural Newman Prize for Chinese Literature in 2009.
 An English translation was published in 2008.

-This landlord is the protagonist of this book, Ximen Nao.
-After he was killed, he went through a total of six reincarnations.
-He turns into a donkey, a cow, a pig, a dog, a monkey in turn, and finally in 2000 he is reborn as a baby with a very large head.
-In this novel, the big-headed baby, who is one of the narrators of the story, tells his grandfather, Lan Jiefang, how he felt when he was reincarnated as an animal in each life.
-The story of the landlord Ximen Haou's family and the peasant Lan Lian's family is a sad story of life and death fatigue for about fifty years.
-The novel talks about the story of China from 1950 to 2000 by telling the story of Ximen Tun, which develops around Ximen Nao.
-Through the eyes of a donkey, a cow, a pig, a dog, a monkey, and a big-headed baby, Lan Qiansui, the novel looks at and savors the history of Chinese rural society for more than fifty years.
-What Mo Yan writes is not only the story of rural China, but also the development process of Chinese society, and the real lives of those at the people.